Welcome to Pembrokeshire Tourism

 Angle Peninsula, south of Milford Haven.
 Start at West Angle bay onward in a clockwise direction the view as you ascend the ridge and see Fresh Water West Beach is wonderful.
 Approx. distance 9 miles (15K).

-Stackpool Quay to Bosherston Village you will pass probably the best along beach in Britain (Barafundle) and on past the Bosherston lily ponds.
+Stackpole Quay to Bosherston Village you will pass probably the best along the beach in Britain (Barafundle) and on past the Bosherston lily ponds.
 You will have the pleasure of seeing these two wonderful sights twice for there is no circular route on this walk.
 Approx. 4.5 miles (7.5km).

 St Davids Peninsula

 Using the Cathedral as your starting point follow the country lanes north along the valley.
-At Treleddydfawr head across country where you will meet up with the coastal path.
+At Treleddydfawr head across the country where you will meet up with the coastal path.
 You can then follow the path around the peninsula to Caerfai before returning to St David's.
-Total distance of this route approx. 15 miles (23Km).
+The total distance of this route approx. 15 miles (23Km).

 An easier way to walk this route is via the following sections

 - Whitesands to St David's Head and back via Carn Llidi 4 miles (6KM)

 - Porthstinian to Porhtclais and return via country roads, 6 miles (10km)